nus-cs2103-AY2021S1/tp/docs/team/elgoh.md

 ### Contributions to Developer Guide

-I contributed to the Model section of the developer guide, which documents how `Model` class works with `Inventory` and `FinanceAccount` during the execution of our programme.
-I also created the class diagram for `Model` class.
+I contributed to the Model section of the developer guide, which documents how `Model` class works with `Inventory` and `FinanceAccount` during the execution of our programme and created the class diagram for `Model` class.
+I also ensure that all the diagrams in the developer guide are up to date and update them if necessary.

 ### Contributions to Team Based Task

-I helped my teammates with debugging of code and gives them constructive feedback on how to improve our code and functionalities.
+I helped my teammates with debugging of code and generate ideas on how to improve our code and functionalities.

 ### Contributions to Other Projects